mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Don't tell me your life story; just tell me how to build it

-If you're a grinch and you want to skip my fascinating tale of trial and error in developing TinyPilot, jump directly to [build your own TinyPilot](#how-to-build-your-own-tinypilot) for the tutorial portion of this post.
+If you're a grinch who wants to skip my fascinating tale of triumph and despair in developing TinyPilot, jump directly to [build your own TinyPilot](#how-to-build-your-own-tinypilot) for the tutorial portion of this post.

 ## Demo